-Zoomdata is able to join all of its available pre-built data connectors (from big data sources to flat files, see Figure 2).
+Zoomdata is able to join all of its available pre-built data connectors.

 Such data fusion capabilities are available through Zoomdata’s familiar and intuitive user interface.
 Data fusion sources can be established using our standard connection interface.
 Step-by-step instructions are provided in the article Data Fusion Setup .

 These fused datasets are then stored as a new type of data source - Data Fusion ( ) - that can be accessed and interacted with like any other standard data source.
 You can visualize the fused dataset on our chart canvas using either any of the standard styles available or a customized style (created from our Chart Studio).